-In some cases, a batterer may only have a couple of behaviors that the victim can recognize, but they may be very exaggerated (e.g., will try to explain hsi behavior as signs of his love and concern), and a victim may be flattered at first.
-However, as time goes by, the behavior becomes more severe and serves to dominate or control the other person.
+In some cases, a batterer may only have a couple of behaviours that the victim can recognize, but they may be very exaggerated (e.g., will try to explain their behaviour as signs of their love and concern), and a victim may be flattered at first.
+However, as time goes by, the behaviour becomes more severe and serves to dominate or control the other person.

-Below is a list of common behaviors that are seen in abusive people:
+A list of common behaviours seen in abusive people:

 As the jealousy progresses, he may call frequently during the day or drop by unexpectedly.
 He may refuse to let you work for fear you will meet someone else, or even do strange behaviors like checking your car mileage or asking friends to watch you.